zecure/shadowd.zecure.org/content/overview/shadowd.md

 You install and control Shadow Daemon through `shadowdctl`, a simple [docker-compose](https://docs.docker.com/compose/) wrapper.
 You can modify the file `docker-compose.yml` for fine-grained control.
-To start Shadow Daemon permanently execute the following commands.
+To start Shadow Daemon execute the following commands.

     git clone https://github.com/zecure/shadowdctl.git
     cd shadowdctl